 Believe it or not, employee retention actually starts with the hiring process.
 If your labor management platform has an applicant tracking system (ATS), it can help.
 ATS technology improves employee retention by helping you identify the best candidates right from the start.
 For each job position, you create a workflow that hiring managers can follow.
 This keeps managers consistent – and consistently on target.

 Once you’ve hired a promising team member, it’s wise to continue supporting their professional growth.
-Training and advancement opportunities not only make employees feel valued but give them goals to work toward.
+Training your staff and offering advancement opportunities make employees feel valued and give them goals to work toward.
 If your labor management platform tracks things like training and certifications, you can use these features to your advantage.
 For example, you might schedule employees for quarterly cross-training and track their progress toward certification.
 It can also help you stay on top of regular performance reviews.

 Remember, you want your employees to be invested in the company’s success.
 When you groom team members for advancement, you help them to acquire the knowledge and skills necessary to perform and move to the next level.
-This is not only easier and more affordable than hiring outside the company, but it also tends to cause less friction among your existing staff.
+This is easier and more affordable than hiring outside the company and tends to cause less friction among your existing staff.

 Good communication is key to good employee engagement.
 Creating open, team-based communication between employees and management can foster a sense of community and a shared purpose.
 If your labor management technology supports team communication features, like instant messaging or company outing planning, you should make use of them regularly to check in with your employees.
 Take the time to get their perspectives and feedback on how things are going.